 - Impacts of climate change and land use on SOM

-- SOM restoration: Restoring ecosystem function through SOM recovery
+- Impacts of fire and ecosystem restoration through SOM recovery

 - C sequestration – opportunities, costs, trade-offs